metabase/metabase/docs/administration-guide/04-managing-users.md

 To reactivate a deactivated account, click the **Deactivated** radio button at the top of the people list to see the list of deactivated accounts.
 Click on the icon on the far right to reactivate that account, allowing them to log in to Metabase again.

+### Deleting an account

+Metabase does not explicitly support account deletion.

+The deactivation process protects the user’s activity (questions, dashboards, and collections) from disappearing when you want to revoke an account's access.

+If you want to delete an account because the account information was set up incorrectly, you will need to deactivate the old account and create a new one.

+1. Change the user name and email of the account you want to delete.
+2. Deactivate the account you want to delete.
+3. Create a new account with the correct user information.

 ### Editing an account

 You can edit someone's name and email address by clicking the three dots icon and choosing **Edit Details**.
 Note: be careful when changing someone's email address, because _this will change the address they’ll use to log in to Metabase_.